-- The Agricultural Commodity Processing Facility Investment Credit allows for a 30% credit on investment in equipment, property, etc. - The Wage and Salary Credit allows for a tax credit equal to a percentage of wages and salaries paid based on the number of years the firm has been in business
+- The Agricultural Commodity Processing Facility Investment Tax Credit allows for a 30% credit on investment in equipment, property, etc. - Seed Capital Investment Tax Credit Program provides an income tax credit for making an investment in a qualified business.
+The credit is equal to 45% of the investment.